19hours/sg-statutes/Acts/Merchant Shipping Act.md

 100\.—(1) The Authority may, with the approval of the Minister, make regulations for carrying out the purposes and provisions of this Part.

+[7/96]

 (2) Without prejudice to the generality of subsection (1), the Authority may, with the approval of the Minister, make regulations providing for —

 (a) the standards of construction and equipment of ships including the provision of life-saving and fire-fighting appliances and radio installations;

-(b) the standards of accommodation for crew and passengers;
+(b) the standards of accommodation and recreational facilities for crew and passengers;

+[Act 6 of 2014 wef 01/04/2014]

 (c) the tonnage measurement of ships;